 In most jurisdictions, and certainly in Australia and New Zealand where most of the readers of this blog reside, goods and services taxes can cause problems for small business owners because of the way they operate.
 Essentially, when you make a sale (and assuming you are registered for GST) you collect the tax on top of your sales price and hold that for a period of time before remitting it to the tax office on your GST return.

 Let me use Australia as an example.
-Let’s say you make a sale of $5,500 (including GST) on 1st July.
-The GST component will be $500, based on the current rate of GST of 10%.
-You then need to send that to the tax office along with all other GST amounts collected, less any GST you have paid on your purchases — but not until 28th October.
+Let’s say you make a sale of $5,500 (including GST) on 1 July.
+The GST component will be $500, based on the current rate of GST of 10 percent.
+You then need to send that to the tax office along with all other GST amounts collected, less any GST you have paid on your purchases — but not until 28 October.
 This is good on one hand — you get to keep the cash in your bank account for up to four months, depending how quickly the invoice was paid — but can cause real problems for business owners who are not conscious of their future tax obligations and can be particularly tricky in seasonal businesses.
 Oftentimes the collected GST component is spent, and then when it comes time to file the GST return, there is not enough money in the account.

 3. Consider refinancing your debts

 Many businesses carry credit card debt, which is extremely expensive.
 They may also have a couple of different business loans on their books.
 If you find you are being hit with significant loan repayments and hefty interest charges, talk with your accountant or financial planner about refinancing.
 Depending on your circumstances, you may be able to consolidate your debt into one business loan and possibly secure a more favourable rate of interest to boot.
 This could help reduce your outgoings, which is of utmost importance when you are faced with seasonal variances in your business.